 ACTIVITY: Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Ra idual I ting (H dium /I igh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, ols, including relevant sources of gui Guidance from Provider, etc.).
-Speci RA leaders / participants, qualifications / fic CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Student becomes unwell on the journey to /from the school visit.
+Rat idual I ing (H lium /l ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, 0 ols, including relevant sources of gu Guidance from Provider, etc.).
+Speci RA eaders / participants, qualifications / fic CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Student becomes unwell on the journey to /from the school visit.
 Sitting still for long periods/travel sickness can cause high/low blood glucose levels.
-Student easily accessible on the jour Test/allow student to test b Ensure the student has earnecessary.
-Ensure there are regular brown if the student has medicated directed by their parent/PDS Ensure any other measure sitting at the front of the coarse in Ensure all staff are aware oblood glucose levels (hypers Ensure there is a written ple manage illness while away.
-Ensure a copy of the stude lood glucose levels as frequer sy access to food and drinks a reaks for food and toileting. on to prevent travel sickness, on the signs of a student become ntly as needed. nd can take them when ensure they take this as e in place as necessary, eg ning unwell with high or low ool, parents and PDSN to visit.
-0 Student becomes unwell while away.
-Student while on a school visit, and t Care Plan clearly details the ca his is carried out as stated. ers of the parent, at least one c 0
+Student easily accessible on the jour pump, ensure all spare sens • Test/allow student to test b • Ensure the student has eas necessary. • Ensure there are regular br • If the student has medication directed by their parent/PDS • Ensure any other measures sitting at the front of the coard • Ensure all staff are aware of blood glucose levels (hypers • Ensure there is a written pla manage illness while away. lood glucose levels as frequer sy access to food and drinks a reaks for food and toileting. on to prevent travel sickness, o N. s to prevent travel sickness ar ch. of the signs of a student becor oop system or dexcom ntly as needed.
+Ind can take them when ensure they take this as e in place as necessary, eg ning unwell with high or low 0 Student becomes unwell while away.
+Student • Ensure that the student's II a school visit, and this is car IP clearly details the care and 0